"

 The Life Cycle of a Project Idea

-Most ideas start out as a proposal to determine if the idea is really feasible, or to find out which of several options will be most advantageous.
+As shown, most ideas start out as a proposal to determine if the idea is really feasible, or to find out which of several options will be most advantageous.
 So before you propose the new office design, you propose to study whether or not it is a feasible idea.
 Before you recommend any specific office concept, you should propose to study three different concepts to find out which is the best one for your department.
-Your proposal assumes the idea is worth looking into, convinces the reader that it is worth spending the time and resources to look into, and gives detailed information on how you propose to do the “finding out.”
+Your subsequent proposal assumes the idea is worth looking into, convinces the reader that it is worth spending the time and resources to look into, and gives detailed information on how you propose to do the “finding out.”

 Knowledge Check

 Once a project is in the implementation phase, the people who are responsible for the project will likely want regular status updates and/or progress reports to make sure that the project is proceeding on time and on budget, or to get a clear, rational explanation for why it is not.
-To learn more about Progress Reports, go to 8.4 Progress Reports.
+To learn more about Progress Reports, go to 10.4 Progress Reports.

 Proposals